-Acceptable materials 3.
+Sourion 1 only Acceptable materials Conditional requirements 1.
+Composted mulch or chipper mulch material 2.
+Small format Permeable/ Porous Pavers 3.
 Irrigation system 4.
-Grass Storm water on verge shall be managed on site Verge pavers shall not be laid within 2 metres from base of existing treetrunk - Low growing ground- cover plants A minimum of 2 metre wide street tree planting bay (s) shall be provided for- future street tree (s) - Edible plants - No more than one third of the verge shall be paved excluding the crossover 5.
-Materials to construct a raised garden bed Mulch or paving once installed shall not be higher than the adjacent kerb line, footpath or crossover Paving shall tolerate limited vehicle traffi Raised garden beds to be under 0.35m high, to provide 0.5m setback from footpaths, crossovers, street trees, power poles and other infrastructure.c Below ground irrigation / pop up sprinklers Do not include plants that may reasonably be considered to pose a hazard to people, such as plants that are poisonous or with thoms.
+Grass 5.
+Low growing ground cover plants 6.
+Edible plants (including fruit trees) 7.
+Materials to construct a raised garden bed 8.
+Verge trees (by the Town) Street Tree Protection policy requirements are applied to ensure the long-term health of the tree To protect the tree roots, all earth works under the tree drip line shall be performed using hand tools Verge pavers shall be at least 20 per cent porous Storm water on verge shall be managed on site Verge pavers and raised garden bed shall not be laid within 2 metres from base of existing tree trunk A minimum of 1.5 metre radius street tree planting bay (s) shall be provided for future street tree (s) at the 2.4m to 3.0m alignment from property boundary or existing street trees alignment No more than one third of the verge shall be paved excluding the crossover Mulch or paving once installed shall not be higher than the adjacent kerb line, footpath or crossover Paving shall tolerate limited vehicle traffic Raised garden beds to be under 0.35m high, to provide 0.5m setback from footpaths, crossovers, street trees, power poles and other infrastructure.
+Below ground irrigation / pop up sprinklers Do not include plants that may reasonably be considered to pose a hazard to people, such as plants that are poisonous or with thorns.

-Examples of Non - Acceptable materials Reason 1.
-Frangible objects such as mounds, rocks, 4.2.
-Fences, -barriers, buntings, signs, stakes, - star pickets, fountains and barrierssleepers, walls, and garden kerbs 2.3.
-Loose objects such as gravel or aggregate 3.4.
-In-situ concrete, concrete slabs, and bitumen 4.5.
-Frangible objects may be considered unsafe, cause damage or be used to cause damage Loose objects impact upon pedestrian safety Concrete &amp; bitumen have poor water permeability and contribute to storm water flow Synthetic turf may reduce soil health and contribute to the urban heat island effect by absorbing sunlight and emitting heat
+Examples of Non - Acceptable materials Reason 1.Frangible objects such as mounds, rocks 2.Fences, buntings, signs, stakes, star pickets, fountains and barriers 3.Loose objects such as gravel or aggregate 4.In-situ concrete, concrete slabs, and bitumen 5.Artificial turf □ Frangible objects may be considered unsafe, cause damage or be used to cause damage □ Loose objects impact upon pedestrian safety □ Concrete &amp; bitumen have poor water permeability and contribute to storm water flow □ Synthetic turf may reduce soil health and contribute to the urban heat island effect by absorbing sunlight and emitting heat